We couldn't have been more mismatched, but we bonded as workaholics.

 But.
 P. was a freelance hustler, and so was I. He helped me take my hustle to another level.

 When we met, I was busy trying to lift myself out of the trade publication rut I felt stuck in.
 By day, I worked the decorative pillows, luxury linens, and personal alarms beats for Home Furnishings Network.
-By night, I was a freelancing beast, simultaneously trying to re-establish myself in the arts journalism I’d gotten a taste of as an intern at New York Newsday, and to get some traction as a personal essayist.
+By night, I was a freelancing beast, simultaneously trying to re-establish myself with the kind of arts journalism I’d gotten a taste of as an intern at New York Newsday, and to get some traction as a personal essayist.

 I worked incessantly.
 I was desperate to move myself to another place career-wise, but also I was sad and lonely, and non-stop work and non-committal men proved to be effective distractions from all that.

 P. was kind of the perfect combo platter, a non-committal non-stop worker in an arts journalism-adjacent field.

 Our “dates” coincided with work.
 After a quick bite, P. would take me along to nightclubs, or to stalk celebrities in places where he’d gotten tips they could be found.
 We once spent several hours sitting on a stoop across from Nell’s on a tip that Prince might show up.
 We gave up around 3am and went back to P.’s place.
 Then his beeper went off.
 He jumped on his skateboard, cruising across 14th Street to get the shot.

 Four years prior, walking down the aisle with my suburban Jewish salesman husband in June of 1989, I could not have predicted that a few years later I’d find myself out at all hours many nights, observing famous people and their hangers-on partying to excess — drinking, dancing, snorting things, hooking up in the shadows.
 I was both repulsed and riveted.
 I’ve never truly felt I belonged anywhere, but in the nightlife scene, that was even more pronounced.
 It provided a kind of thrill I hadn’t experienced before.